 An analog line in a digital world.

-I have created one drawing every day since 2013 using early 20th-century fountain pens with flexible nibs.
+I have created one drawing every day since January 1, 2012 using early 20th-century fountain pens with flexible nibs.
 These antique tools shape the expressive line work that defines my art and my teaching.

-I have created one drawing every day since 2013 using early 20th-century fountain pens with flexible nibs.
+I have created one drawing every day since January 1, 2012 using early 20th-century fountain pens with flexible nibs.
 These antique tools shape the expressive line work that defines my art and my teaching.

 From The Fountain Pen of Scott B. Jones